Root Canal Therapy – Rochester, MN

 Removing a tooth and leaving a space can lead to shifting of the other teeth.
 It can also become a slippery slope because every time you remove a tooth, it will put additional stress on the other teeth.
 In order to preserve the integrity of the bite in functional harmony, it’s best to save and preserve what is naturally in the mouth through root canal treatment when necessary.
 Root Canal Treatment is an effective way (over 95% success rate!) to keep a tooth in the mouth that would otherwise need to be removed.

 Why are people afraid of Root Canals?

-How long does an Endodontic Root Canal treatment last?
+How long does a Root Canal Treated (RCT) tooth last?

 As long as a RCT tooth is adequately supported with a dental crown, it should last just as long as any other tooth in the mouth.
 Posterior (back) molars and premolars are especially susceptible to fracture after having root canal treatment if left unsupported.
 This is because these teeth generally have more canals than anterior (front) teeth.
 Dental Crowns are advised to support these teeth after root canal treatment and promote long term success.
 In some scenarios, RCT can be completed on a front tooth and a simple filling can be placed in the tooth.

 Root canal treated teeth have an average survival rate of 95%.
 This is based on a 5 year survival rate and is dependent on prompt full coverage restoration (in most cases a dental crown).